AWegnerGitHub/awegnergithub.github.io-content/2018_11_15_autobuilding_this_blog.md

 Earlier this year, I made a [public post about how poorly Travis CI handles secure environment variables][4].
 The public [GitHub issue][5] hasn't been worked on yet.
 The two issues identified still persist:

- - Secure variables can be show via simple string manipulation from a malicious commit
+ - Secure variables can be shown via simple string manipulation from a malicious commit
  - Secure variables are transferred to a third party if the repository is transferred

-I feel that the still need to be addressed.
+I feel that they still need to be addressed.
 They are security issues.

 That said, I am using a Travis CI secure environment variable in my deployment script.
 It is the GitHub token used to push to the repository that contains generated HTML.
 I have chosen to do this because I am the only one that will be committing